abradshaw/getting-started-with-satellite-6/README.md

 As such, while the latest version has the potential to do much more and scale far beyond earlier versions, with this comes some more complexity.

+###About the book

-This book aims to get you up and running with Satellite 6 in the quickest possible time, so that you can start experiencing the benefits it brings as soon as possible
+This book aims to get you up and running with Satellite 6 in the quickest possible time, so that you can start experiencing the benefits it brings as soon as possible.
+It does not aim at being an in depth reference guide

-### About You
+### About you

 You are someone who is familiar with administering Linux.
 You will hopefully have some experience of installing/provisioning and Knowledge of Puppet would also be beneficial but not essential